HR Business Process Outsourcing (BPO) Explained

 HRO agencies act as service providers to your company and not as full-fledged employees of the organization.
 They charge a fee in return for the client's tasks specifically assigned to them.
 Hence, they do not handle the tax and legal implications that result from HR activities executed in-house.

 HRO firms do not typically meddle with the status or decision-making function of the employer organization.
 They are neither direct employees nor co-owners of the business.
-They are responsible for the tasks assigned to them and nothing beyond.
+They are responsible for the tasks assigned to them and nothing beyond that.

 With PEO, the scenario is quite different.
 PEOs are integrated with businesses and become an extension of the company.
 They take up the HR data and responsibilities and play a crucial role in HR-related business decisions.